top of page

 • Resentment has built up, and arguments have increased—or you’ve buried problems just to keep the peace.

 If any of this sounds familiar, you may be wondering: What do I do with all these unresolved feelings?
+And how can couples counseling help me?

-How I can help your relationship
+How I can help your relationship in couples therapy online

-Seeking outside help can make all the difference.
+If you're wondering about the couples therapy cost, think about the cost of not making your relationship a priority.
 The cost of loneliness, isolation, or even legal issues like divorce and custody battles can be far greater than the effort of working on your relationship.
 You don’t have to wait until your relationship is on the verge of breakup or divorce.
 In fact, addressing your problems when they are manageable makes much more sense.
 The things you say in fights cannot be unsaid, and they tend to leave lasting hurt and resentment.

-In our sessions, I will:
+In our couples counseling sessions, I will:

-• Help you uncover the patterns keeping you stuck and what drives your conflicts.
+• Help you uncover the patterns keeping you stuck and what drives your conflicts;

-• Observe how you interact and gently guide you toward more understanding and connection.
+• Observe how you interact and gently guide you toward more understanding and connection;

-• Teach you to recognize and repair negative cycles that push you apart.
+• Teach you to recognize and repair negative cycles that push you apart;

-• Encourage empathy and respectful communication, helping you see both your perspective and your partner’s.
+• Help you see both your perspective and your partner’s viewpoint;

 • Support you in making lasting changes, so conflicts become easier to navigate.

 As you break negative cycles and strengthen emotional bonds, you’ll find healthier, more flexible ways to handle conflict—leading to a more fulfilling and lasting relationship.
+Whether it's marriage counseling or relationship counseling for nontraditional partnerships, your relationship can benefit from this type of support.

 bottom of page